-I spent four months thinking.
+I spent four months thinking, talk about having to figure out how to stave off guilt...
 I did nothing else for my writing but think about what I wanted and who I wanted my writing personas to be.
 It made all the difference in quieting the white noise and allowing me to move forward.
 Once I felt like I was ready to make the decisions, they were easy to make.
 Don't short change yourself by not giving yourself a chance to come to terms with and make sure what you want is what you are going after.
-I don't mean that as a complaint against traditional publishing, BTW.
+I don't mean any of this as a complaint against traditional publishing, BTW.
 It just wasn't right for me.
 However, it took me a long time to realize it really wasn't for me and I would never be happy there.
 How I came to that realization is covered in Lesson 2.